AngelaDonguia/IDS2024F/Exam/Final/Readme.md

 #5 a.
 Valid. breathing inherently involves inhaling and exhaling.
 b.
 Valid. breathing and inhaling and exhaling are interchangeable.
-c. invalid. consciousness, and breathing would not be logical. we can breathe without being conscious.
+c. invalid. would not be logical. we can breathe without being conscious.
 d.
 Invalid. consciousness is not equivalent to breathing.
-Because it requires brain activity not just breathing.
-e. invalid. rain implies clouds, but clouds do not always imply rain.
+e. invalid. clouds do not necessarily indicate rain, rain does imply clouds.
-f. invalid. rain does not guarantee the same conditions as cloudiness.
+f. invalid.
+Rain may not always indicate cloudy conditions.
-#6 Experiment,Theory & Computation
+#6 Experiment Theory & Computation
 #7 No, Logical Implication: Physical Causation:

 #8 a) No, because it's linear without the usage of the blue data.